Fly-in fly-out: Overview

 Rather than relocating employees and their families to a town near the work site, the employees are flown to the work site, where they work for a number of days, and are then flown back to their hometowns for a number of days of rest.

 Fly-in fly-out is very commonly used in the mining and oil and gas drilling industries, as mines and wells are often in areas far from towns.
 Generally, such sites use portable buildings since there is no long-term commitment to that location (e.g., the mine will close once the minerals have been extracted, the drilling rig will be moved once the well is dug).
 The local communities prefer for FIFO workers to purchase homes in the area and have more permanent opportunities because it would benefit the local economy.
 However, mining companies prefer not to provide permanent residencies such as company towns to FIFO workers because it saves the company money.
 The use of FIFO is a response to the precarity of resource extraction sectors: the workers can be shipped in quickly during resource booms and sent away during busts.

 Usually, a fly-in fly-out job involves working a long shift (e.g., 12 hours each day) for a number of continuous days with all days off spent at home rather than at the work site.
 As the employee's work days are almost entirely taken up by working, sleeping, and eating, there is little need for any recreation facilities at the work site.
 However, companies are increasingly offering facilities such as pools, tennis courts, and gyms as a way of attracting and retaining skilled staff.
 Employees may be drawn to such arrangements since their families are often reluctant to relocate to small towns in remote areas where there might be limited opportunities for spouses' employment, limited educational choices for children, and poor recreational facilities.

+Challenges of the FIFO work system

+Along with the stresses of being away from home, other stresses FIFO workers experience include: